nizhib/cannonade/README.md

   -num-clients   Number of parallel requests.
 Default is 8.
   -num-requests  Total number of requests.
 Default is 100.
   -timeout       Request timeout limit.
 Default is 10.0.
+  -verbose       Print every response received.
+  -progress      Show additional progressbar.
   -silent        Disable any output but errors.
-  -verbose       Print every response received.
 ```